Sunrise Forsythia flowers

 The harbinger of spring, its abundant yellow flowers smothering the branches in early spring ahead of the leaves, fades to the background the rest of the year; an upright cultivar with very bright and showy flowers, one of the hardier varieties

 Sunrise Forsythia is bathed in stunning yellow bell-shaped flowers along the branches in early spring before the leaves.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Sunrise Forsythia is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.